web2000_toadstools_kanecounty_hoodoo-w-moon-_gsenm

 Autumn provides some of the most stable weather of the year.
 Clear, warm, sunny days and cool nights make this one of the most delightful seasons to visit the Grand Staircase-Esalante region.
 Expect daytime highs to range from the 70s and 80s in September to the 40s and 50s by November.
 Overnight lows typically range from 20 to 50 degrees.

-Winter in the Grand Staircase-Escalante region is cold and often windy, and the ground above 6,000 feet is often covered with inches of snow.
-Some high elevation areas may be rendered inaccessible by deep snow between December and mid-March each year.
+Winter in the Grand Staircase-Escalante region is cold and often windy.
+The ground above 6,000 feet is often covered with inches of snow, and deep snow may render some high-elevation areas inaccessible between December and mid-March each year.

 When to Visit